CAR & SUV @ or below Wholesale

-If DIY appears to be too much effort in spite of significant savings up to $70 per day, we advise you to search elsewhere for your rental car or contact a professional for assistance.
+If DIY is too much effort in spite of significant savings up to $70 per day, we advise you to search elsewhere for your rental car or contact a professional for assistance.

-While the information describes common practices in Costa Rica, other countries may have similar policies and practices.
-As always, contact the Rental Car Provider at your intended destination in advance for complete information.
+While the information describes common practices in Latin and Central America, other countries may have similar policies and practices.
+Always contact the Local Rental Car Provider at your intended destination in advance for complete information.

-If you intend to use your Credit Card's Primary Insurance benefit (CDW) for a rental you must tell them when when discussing your coverage so they can provide pricing and options in this case.
+If you intend to use your Credit Card's Primary Insurance benefit (CDW) you must tell them when when discussing your coverage so they can provide pricing and deposit hold based on your scenario.

 Do not wait until arrival to discuss insurance coverage.
 If you are unclear or uncomfortable after discussions with your local rental agency or if the agency refuses to allow you to use your properly documented Credit Card PRIMARY insurance coverage; you might consider booking with a different provider.
 As always, use your best judgement for your own situation.